This article explains PX’s Auto resolve feature and how you can use it.

 - You can also use the token multiple times within a single section of your URL.

 - If you want to replace multiple parts of a section, you must add the $px-auto-resolve token for each part in the section.
 For example, you could replace multiple parts in domain of the URL: https://app1.gainsight.com/users using $px-auto-resolve token as https://$px-auto-resolve.$px-auto-resolve.com/accounts.

 - Gainsight PX does not support using the $px-auto-resolve token as an expression.

 The following table describes the various scenarios where you can use the $px-auto-resolve feature.

 The following usage scenarios are incorrect and must be avoided:

 In the above example, an attempt is made to replace two parts of the domain (app1 and Gainsight), with a single instance of the token.
 The right token is https://$px-auto-resolve.$px-auto-resolve.com/accounts

 In the above example, the token is used as an expression, which is incorrect.
-Partial resolving is not allowed in any part of the URL.
+Gainsight PX does not support partial resolving of any part of the URL.